P&S Honors Employees at Annual Awards Ceremony

 Diversity Award—Andrew Marks, MD, chair, Department of Physiology & Cellular Biophysics and the Clyde’56 and Helen Wu Professor of Molecular Cardiology (in Medicine)

 From his recruitment practices to mentorship efforts, Dr. Marks strives to support women and underrepresented minorities in science and medicine.
-His commitment to diversity is exemplified by a program he founded in 2002 called SPURS—Summer Program for Underrepresented Students—which brings about 15 college students to CUMC every year for an intensive biomedical research experience.
+His commitment to diversity is exemplified by a program he founded in 2002 called SPURS—Summer Program for Underrepresented Students—which brings about 15 college students to CUIMC every year for an intensive biomedical research experience.
 The program components include mentorship, research experience, lectures, and presentations.
 Several exceptional students from SPURS have been recruited to the University’s graduate and professional schools, and the program has enriched and empowered more than 160 students to date.

 Community Service Award—CHHMP: Columbia-Harlem Homeless Medical Partnership, P&S student-run clinic